spencertipping/ni/doc/cheatsheet.md

 ##Advanced Row and Column Operations
 * `j` - streaming join
-  * Note that this join will only
+  * Note that this join will consume a single line of both streams; it does **NOT** provide a SQL-style left or right join.
 * `Y` - dense-to-sparse transformation
   * Explodes each row of the stream into several rows, each with three columns:
-    * The first element of the output row is the index of row of the input data that came fro
+    * The first element of the output row is the index of row of the input data that came from
     * The second element of the output row is the index of the column that the input data came from
-    * The third element of the output row
+    * The third element of the output row is the value of the input stream at the specified row + column.
 * `X` - sparse-to-dense transformation
-  * `X` inverts `Y`; it converts a specifically-formatted
+  * `X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.
+  * The specification for what the input matrix must look like is described above in the `Y` operator.